 For full requirements see the Regulations for the Master of Strategic Communication.

-For study planning help contact the Department of Media and Communication or:
+For study planning help contact the Department of Media and Communication or the College of Arts:

 Private Bag 4800